280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 - The left most thumb button has multiple functions
   - When held, the function of the trackball is changed from moving the cursor to scrolling.
   - When double tapped, it will reduce the cursor speed for more precision, and activate the mouse layer.
-  - When single tapped it will activate the base layer.
+  - When single tapped it outputs the escape key.

 ![keymap images](keymap-drawer/charybdis.svg)